 While the minimal number of states allows for determining whether a quantum gate has been implemented, it is insufficient to deduce bounds on the gate error [29].
-Numerical and analytical bounds require d + 1, respectively 2d, states in the reduced set, where d is the dimension of the Hilbert space on which the optimization target is defined.
-Employing the sets of d + 1, respectively 2d, states in quantum gate optimization is still significantly more efficient, both with respect to CPU time and memory requirements, than utilizing a full basis of Liouville space, with $d^2$ elements [9, 12, 23].
+Numerical bounds require d + 1 states in the reduced set, where d is the dimension of the Hilbert space on which the optimization target is defined.
+In order to obtain meaningful analytical bounds on the gate error, 2d states are necessary.
+Employing the sets of d + 1, respectively 2d, states in quantum gate optimization is still significantly more efficient, both with respect to CPU time and memory requirements, than utilizing a full basis of Liouville space, with d^2 elements [9, 12, 23].

-We have demonstrated the power of our approach in the optimization of a diagonal and a non-diagonal two-qubit gate.
+We have demonstrated the power of our approach in the optimization of a diagonal and a nondiagonal two-qubit gate.
 Specifically, we have optimized a controlled phasegate for trapped neutral atoms that are excited into a Rydberg state and subject to fast spontaneous emission from an intermediate state.
 The best performance was achieved by two states in the reduced set and a large weight of the Hilbert-Schmidt product for the state responsible for detecting phase errors.
-In the optimization of a $\sqrt{i \text{SWAP}}$ gate for two transmons coupled to the same transmission line cavity and subject to both energy relaxation and pure dephasing, we have found the best, and roughly identical, performance for the reduced sets consisting of d+1, respectively 2d, states.
+In the optimization of a \sqrt{iSWAP} gate for two transmons coupled to the same transmission line cavity and subject to both energy relaxation and pure dephasing, we have found the best, and roughly identical, performance for the reduced sets consisting of d + 1, respectively 2d, states.
 In all cases, the final gate error was limited by the decoherence rates.
 This confirms that employing a reduced set of states in quantum gate optimization is sufficient to determine the physical limit for the gate error.